Table of Contents

 I originally designed these tiles to be cut out of flat styrene sheets using a Cricut Maker electronic cutting machine, which is how I built the originals, in the same manner that I built my 1:144th scale T-16 Skyhopper.
 I made silicone molds of those in order to have enough to complete a Death Star trench run diorama, and got quite a lot of inquiries from people asking me to sell them a set of tiles.
 Since I have no desire to sell resin castings, instead I took my original 3D models, converted them to printable solids, and released those STL files.

 Since then, as these things do, it's grown quite a bit.
-I added more and more tiles, then start re-modelling them to be more accurate, since the orginals were nowhere near accurate (and really weren't intenteded to be, initially).
+I added more and more tiles, then start re-modelling them to be more accurate, since the orginals were nowhere near accurate (and really weren't intended to be, initially).

 Update History